pat/combustion/README.md

 end
 ```

+Please note that using `:all` as an argument for `Combustion.initialize!` will load all key parts of Rails that are considered essential for that version.
+For example: ActiveJob is only loaded for Rails 4.2 onwards, and Sprockets is only loaded for Rails 3.1-6.1 (as it is no longer part of the default set in 7.0).

 You'll also want to run the generator that creates a minimal set of files expected by Rails - run this in the directory of your engine:

 ```shell